joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-events/event-handling-example-alarm-clock.md

 contains the text of the alarm message associated with the event; the `message` value is passed in as a parameter in the AlarmEvent constructor.
-The AlarmEvent class also defines the constant `ALARM`, which can be used to refer to the specific event (`alarm`) when calling the AlarmClock class’s `addEventListener()` method.
+The AlarmEvent class also defines the constant `ALARM`, which can be used to refer to the specific event (`alarm`) when calling the AlarmClock class's `addEventListener()` method.

 In addition to adding custom functionality, every Event subclass must override the inherited `clone()` method as part of the ActionScript event-handling framework.
-Event subclasses can also optionally override the inherited `toString()` method to include the custom event’s properties in the value returned when the `toString()` method is called.
+Event subclasses can also optionally override the inherited `toString()` method to include the custom event's properties in the value returned when the `toString()` method is called.

         /**